What is breast cancer?

-Most breast lumps are benign.
-This means they are not cancer.
+Most breast lumps are not cancer – they are benign.
 Benign breast tumors are abnormal growths, but they do not spread outside of the breast and they are not life threatening.
 But some benign breast lumps can increase a woman's risk of getting breast cancer.

-It can be hard to know the meaning of some of the words your doctor uses to talk about breast cancer.
+Your doctor may use terms you haven’t heard before to talk about breast cancer.
 Here are some of the key words you might hear:

-Sarcoma: Sarcomas are cancers that start from connective tissues such as muscle tissue, fat tissue or blood vessels.
-Sarcomas of the breast are rare and are not discussed further in this document.
+Sarcoma: a cancer that starts from connective tissues such as muscle tissue, fat tissue or blood vessels.
+Sarcomas of the breast are rare and are not covered here.

 Types of breast cancers

 There are many types of breast cancer, but some of them are very rare.
-Sometimes a breast tumor can be a mix of these types or a mixture of invasive and in situ cancer.
+Sometimes a breast tumor can be a mix of these types.

-Inflammatory breast cancer (IBC): This uncommon type of invasive breast cancer accounts for about 1% to 3% of all breast cancers.
-Usually there is no single lump or tumor.
+This is a rare type of invasive breast cancer.
+Often, there is no single lump or tumor.
 Instead, IBC makes the skin of the breast look red and feel warm.
 It also may make the skin look thick and pitted, something like an orange peel.
 The breast may get bigger, hard, tender, or itchy.

 In its early stages, inflammatory breast cancer is often mistaken for infection.
-Because there is no defined lump, it may not show up on a mammogram, which may make it even harder to catch early.
-It has a higher chance of spreading and a worse outlook than invasive ductal or lobular cancer.
-For more details, see our document, Inflammatory Breast Cancer.
+Because there is no defined lump, it may not show up on a mammogram, but other tests may be helpful.
+It has a higher chance of spreading and a worse outlook than other types of breast cancer.
+For more details, see Inflammatory Breast Cancer.

 There are also many other less common types of breast cancer.
-You can get details about these through our toll-free number or on our Web site.
+More details about these can be found in the detailed guide Breast Cancer.